alirezaabdollahpour/SuperDeepFool/README.md

 of perturbation to 2.6 and set the maximum number of iterations for SDF to 6.
 We train the model on clean examples for the first 200 epochs, and we then fine-tune it with SDF generated adversarial examples for 60 more epochs.
-Our model reaches a test accuracy of 90.8% while the model
+Our model reaches a test accuracy of 90.8%.